-While most people think of anorexia, the most common eating disorder is binge eating disorder.
+While most people assume the term “eating disorder” means anorexia, the most common eating disorder is binge eating disorder.
 Binge eating has been directly linked to ACEs.
-It is believed that binge eating may sometimes be a method for soothing anxiety, fear, anger or depression caused by ACEs.
+Binge eating may be a method for soothing anxiety, fear, anger or depression caused by ACEs.

 Those who have bulimia may use the binge-purge process to self-soothe.
 Those with a diagnosis of anorexia may find restriction to be the most soothing behavior.
 This is why ACEs trauma must be treated to heal from an eating disorder.

 The link between ACEs and poor health outcomes and negative chronic behavior is likely because exposure to early adversity:

 Childhood trauma causes brains and bodies to undergo physical changes.
 Adrenaline and cortisol response rates are altered, and the body lives in a chronic fight/flight response, under tremendous chronic stress.
 This chronic stress impacts the immune system, hormonal system, and even the epigenetic code.
 This can increase the likelihood of developing an eating disorder.

 ACEs can drive maladaptive coping mechanisms.
 These behaviors, such as eating disorders, can be a way to self-soothe when faced with anxiety and negative arousal.
 It makes sense to reach for a self-soothing behavior to feel better.
 This hypersensitivity may be physiologically driven based on adverse childhood experiences.